kolenaIO/kolena/docs/metrics/geometry-matching.md

 ## Examples: Matching 2D Bounding Boxes

-Let's apply the logic above to the following examples of 2D object detection.
+Let's apply the algorithm above to the following examples of 2D object detection.
 Bounding boxes (see:
 [`BoundingBox`][kolena.workflow.annotation.BoundingBox]) in the diagrams below use the following colors based on their type and the matching result: